learn-static/hist-320/content/10-customize.md

 ## Step 4.
 Add an introduction to your website's homepage

-1. From your repository's homepage, In your GitHub repository, locate and click on the "pages" folder.
+1. From your repository's homepage, locate and click on the "pages" folder.
 2. Inside the "pages" folder, click on the file titled "index.md."
 Then select the pencil button in the top right corner of the `index.md` file to open editing mode.
 3. `index.md` contains the text content written on the homepage of your project website!
 It's written in markdown, just like your essay (notice that the title is a heading 1?).
 This is an opportunity for you to add your own introduction to your site.
 It doesn't need to be long, think of it as a brief welcome to the imagined future users of your site, and a short description of what your research is about.
 4. When you're ready to write, delete the four paragraphs of stock content (starting with `This is the project site for the HIST 320...` and ending with `images into your essays`).
 Delete these four paragraphs, and add your own introduction in their place.